GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md

 ### MockMvc object

-You inject the MockMvc bean, which is autoconfigured because of the @AutoConfigureMockMvc annotation, in your test class and now you can use it using the `.perform(RequestBuilder requestBuilder)` method.
+You inject the MockMvc bean, which is autoconfigured because of the @AutoConfigureMockMvc annotation, in your test class.
+Just use @Autowired on a field.
+Now you can use it using the `.perform(RequestBuilder requestBuilder)` method.

 The argument, RequestBuilder, is created using the static imports.
-The .perform(...) method returns a ResultActions object, on which you can apply methods like .andExpect(..).
+The .perform(...) method returns a ResultActions object, on which you can apply methods like .andExpect(..), which does the test.
 All in all you can make all sorts of chains to get the desired request and the desired test on the result.
 This is a typical one:

 ```
   @Test